Frequently Asked Enrollment Questions

 Does my child have a better opportunity to be chosen for enrollment the earlier we apply during the Open Enrollment period?

 No. Entry into Oxford's on-campus program is not on a first-come, first-served basis.
 Families have 30 days to complete the online application form during Open Enrollment.
-Open Enrollment for the 2019-2020 school year will be from February 25, 2019 through 12:00 noon March 25, 2019.
-All verified eligible online applications submitted during the Open Enrollment period will be entered into the lottery.
+All verified, eligible online applications submitted during the Open Enrollment period will be entered into the lottery.
+Open Enrollment for the 2022-2023 school year is from February 16, 2022 through March 17, 2022.

 How does the Lottery work?